riatelab/magrit/docs/en/functionalities/categorical-choropleth.md

     alt="Categorical choropleth map of the communes of the Île-de-France region, colored according to their department of origin (+ bar chart)" caption="Categorical choropleth map of the communes of the Île-de-France region, colored according to their department of origin (+ bar chart)"
 />

+<ZoomImg
+    src="/example-ecoulement-petit-cours-deau-2.png"
+    alt="Categorical choropleth map (point implantation) of the flow of small watercourses in Metropolitan France, colored according to their type of flow" caption="Categorical choropleth map (point implantation) of the flow of small watercourses in Metropolitan France, colored according to their type of flow"
+/>